 And despite the attempt by the Conservatives to confuse residents about their having a say through these elections on the congestion charge, most residents were not fooled.
-They understood full well that the councillors whom they were electing to East Cambridgeshire District Council on 4 May will have no say in any decisions about arrangements for sustainable travel in Cambridge."
+They understood full well that the councillors whom they were electing to East ii) Question to the Leader of Council from Cllr Mark Inskip:

+Cambridgeshire District Council on 4 May will have no say in any decisions about arrangements for sustainable travel in Cambridge."